SGBotic/SGBotic_I2CPing/README.md

-# Arduino library for I2C version of HC-SR04 ultrasonic sensor
+# Arduino library for HC-SR04 ultrasonic sensor with I2C interface